 XY Series – 211 cards

 Sun and Moon Series – 247 cards

-Sword and Shield Series – 299 cards to date
+Sword and Shield Series – 307 cards

 Where Can I Find Black Star Promo Cards?